 5. Pass the Uniform CPA Exam

 The exam is now administered by the National Association of State Boards of Accountancy (NASBA) in South Carolina.
 After completing 120 semester hours of education, including 24 hours in accounting and business, a candidate may apply for the exam via the NASBA website.
-All four portions of the exam must be passed within an 18-month rolling period with a score of at least 75 to obtain credit for passing the exam.

 6. Gain Necessary Experience